This article has links to products and services we love, which we may make commission from.

 There’s a grassy area by the castle with picnic benches.

-We only stopped to stretch our legs at Gatehouse of Fleet but I messaged my friend instantly to tell them this would be a lovely weekend trip location for us.
+We only stopped to stretch our legs at Gatehouse of Fleet, but I instantly messaged my friend to tell them this would be a lovely weekend trip location for us.

 It’s a nice size with interesting architecture and a few pubs.

-There’s an 18th-century cotton mill called The Mill on The Fleet which has an exhibition centre, cafe and bookshop.
+There’s an 18th-century cotton mill called The Mill on The Fleet, which has an exhibition centre, cafe, and bookshop.

-If you like beaches check out the six bays of Cardoness Shore.
+If you like beaches, check out the six bays of Cardoness Shore.

-Like to hike?
 There’s a 7-mile (4-hour) Laghead To Lagg loop.

 If visiting in May, don’t miss Carstramon Wood for the bluebells that take over the ancient woodlands.